qiyf/PredictiveGenome/src/lammps/README.md

 ## LAMMPS Files for DRAGON

 This folder contains our custom modifications to the LAMMPS software package to enable structure prediction for chromatin.
-These files are compiled together with the main page using the script [`LAMMPS.sh`](../LAMMPS.sh).
+These files are compiled together with the main package using the script [`LAMMPS.sh`](../LAMMPS.sh).
 See the Installation section of the main [README](../../README.md) page for details.

 ### Description